Experiential Learning Development Grant

 Submission & Selection Criteria

-Interested applicants should complete the Experiential Learning Development Grant Application and submit the completed application to Rena Banwait (email@example.com) by June 15, 2020 at 11:59 p.m.
+Interested applicants should complete the Experiential Learning Development Grant Application and submit the completed application to Rena Banwait (firstname.lastname@example.org) by the application deadline.
 Please submit electronic applications only.
 Any questions about the grant application process and eligibility criteria should be sent to Rena Banwait.

 According to the criteria presented above, Proposals will be reviewed by the Vice-Dean (Academic Experience), Director (Academic Success & Integrity), Manager (Experiential Education), and the RGASC Experiential Learning Faculty Liaison.